 About altars and asans

 Your meditation area is also a place to keep an asan for meditation.
-The asan is a square of cloth, usually woolen, that is large enough to sit on for meditation.
-It can be twenty or thirty inches square or so, depending on your size.
-Anandi Ma recommends wool to maintain and build your energy over time and improve meditation, because it holds energy very well.
-If you are allergic to wool, silk or cotton can be used instead or placed over top of the wool asan.
+The asan is a personal square of cloth that is large enough to sit on while you meditate.
+Use this only for your own practice and nothing else, in order for the asan to accumulate your subtle energy over time and improve your meditation.
+Your asan can be twenty or thirty inches square or so, depending on your size.
+Anandi Ma recommends wool because it holds energy very well.
+If you are allergic to wool, you can use silk or cotton instead or placed on top of a wool asan.

 Your sacred space is now complete.
 Every time you walk by or sit there, your mind will be brought to the divine.